OGRECave/ogre/Docs/src/material-scripts.md

 ## scroll

-Sets a fixed scroll offset for the texture. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Sets a fixed scroll offset for the texture.

 Format: scroll &lt;x&gt; &lt;y&gt;

 This method offsets the texture in this layer by a fixed amount.
 Useful for small adjustments without altering texture coordinates in models.
 However if you wish to have an animated scroll effect, see the [scroll\_anim](#scroll_005fanim) attribute.

+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="scroll_005fanim"></a><a name="scroll_005fanim-1"></a>

 ## scroll\_anim

 Sets up an animated scroll for the texture layer.
-Useful for creating fixed-speed scrolling effects on a texture layer (for varying scroll speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Useful for creating fixed-speed scrolling effects on a texture layer (for varying scroll speeds, see [wave\_xform](#wave_005fxform)).

 Format: scroll\_anim &lt;xspeed&gt; &lt;yspeed&gt;<br>

+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
 <a name="rotate"></a><a name="rotate-1"></a>

 ## rotate

 Rotates a texture to a fixed angle.
 This attribute changes the rotational orientation of a texture to a fixed angle, useful for fixed adjustments.
-If you wish to animate the rotation, see [rotate\_anim](#rotate_005fanim). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+If you wish to animate the rotation, see [rotate\_anim](#rotate_005fanim).

 Format: rotate &lt;angle&gt;

 The parameter is a anti-clockwise angle in degrees.

-@note Only applies to the fixed-function pipeline, if you’re using a vertex shader this will have no effect unless you use the texture\_matrix auto-param.
+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="rotate_005fanim"></a><a name="rotate_005fanim-1"></a>

 ## rotate\_anim

 Sets up an animated rotation effect of this layer.
-Useful for creating fixed-speed rotation animations (for varying speeds, see [wave\_xform](#wave_005fxform)). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+Useful for creating fixed-speed rotation animations (for varying speeds, see [wave\_xform](#wave_005fxform)).
 Format: rotate\_anim &lt;revs\_per\_second&gt;

 The parameter is a number of anti-clockwise revolutions per second.

+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="scale"></a><a name="scale-1"></a>

 ## scale

 Adjusts the scaling factor applied to this texture layer.
 Useful for adjusting the size of textures without making changes to geometry.
-This is a fixed scaling factor, if you wish to animate this see [wave\_xform](#wave_005fxform). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+This is a fixed scaling factor, if you wish to animate this see [wave\_xform](#wave_005fxform).

 Format: scale &lt;x\_scale&gt; &lt;y\_scale&gt;

 Valid scale values are greater than 0, with a scale factor of 2 making the texture twice as big in that dimension etc.

+ @note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="wave_005fxform"></a><a name="wave_005fxform-1"></a>

 ## wave\_xform

 Sets up a transformation animation based on a wave function.
 Useful for more advanced texture layer transform effects.
-You can add multiple instances of this attribute to a single texture layer if you wish. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+You can add multiple instances of this attribute to a single texture layer if you wish.

 Format: wave\_xform &lt;xform\_type&gt; &lt;wave\_type&gt; &lt;base&gt; &lt;frequency&gt; &lt;phase&gt; &lt;amplitude&gt;